Shoulder pain is caused by one or a combination of these three main causes…

 - Maintain good posture – reduce forward head posture and rounded shoulders

-- Incorporate stretching and strengthening into your daily routine
+- Incorporate stretching and strengthening into your daily routine, such as pullover for shoulder pain exercises

-- Limit repetitive movements and activities and stop activities if causing pain or irritation
+- Limit repetitive movements and activities and stop activities if they cause pain or irritation

-Are you looking for more information and someone to tell you what is going on with your low back pain!?
-Come in for a free screen with one of our therapists.
+By the way, if you’re looking for more information and someone to tell you what is going on with your lower back pain, you can take our back pain quiz to see what you should do in your case.
+No matter what, though, you can come in for a free screen with one of our therapists.

 1. A DIAGNOSIS: Discover the cause of your pain so that you can attack the problem successfully.